 On March 14, 2019, staff and the consultant met with representatives of the BCDC to present the project and discuss the upcoming permit application from the District.
 The consultant is incorporating feedback from the BCDC meeting into the project design.
 On April 3, 2019, the consultant submitted the Administrative Permit Application to BCDC on behalf of the District.
 On May 2, 2019, BCDS sent comments on the application and requested additional information.

 On September 12, 2019, the District responded to the comments and resubmitted the permit application.
 On November 21, 2019, the District received a letter from BCDC dated November 7, 2019, requesting additional information and clarification on the items the District submitted on September 12, 2019.
 On February 5, 2020, staff and the consultant had a teleconference with BCDC staff to discuss BCDC's comments on the permit application.
-On April 3, 2020, the District responded to BCDC's request additional information.
-On June 15, 2020, the District responded to BCDC's request for additional information.
+On April 3, 2020, the District responded to BCDC's November 7, 2019 letter and resubmitted the permit application.
+In a letter dated May 1, 2020, BCDC responded to the District's re-submittal and requested additional information.
+On June 15, 2020, the District responded to BCDC's request for additional information on the permit application.
 On August 13, 2020, the District received the BCDC permit for the project construction.